levinceotieno/alx-system_engineering-devops/0x00-shell_basics/README.md

 list files
 list more files
 list the file digits only
-creating a script that creates a directorye
+creating a script that creates a directory moving filee